 Outdoor plazas may be located to highlight a main entrance to a major building or to provide a series of outdoor spaces to accommodate pedestrians.
 Typically, plazas are pedestrian-oriented open spaces with decorative paving, lighting, and additional street furniture.
-Plazas may include sculpture, fountains, and/or additional landscaping.
+Plazas may include sculpture, fountains, and/or additional landscaping, including signage, see Signage Design Standards; General Building Signage Criteria section C.11 for additional information.

-Outdoor plazas should not restrict or in any way interfere with the clear movement zone of the sidewalk.
-Plaza paving patterns, however, should be able to extend into the sidewalk area upon approval of the Architectural Review Committee.

-3. Provide durable surface finishes for plaza paving.
+- Outdoor plazas should not restrict or in any way interfere with the clear - movement zone of the sidewalk.
+Plaza paving patterns, however, should be able to extend into the sidewalk area upon approval of the Architectural Review Committee. - 3.
+Provide durable surface finishes for plaza paving.
 The materials selected, colors, patterns, and finishes should coordinate with the adjoining architecture.